yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 \[\[ To be removed from the final specification ]]

 -latest
+* removed error native_callback_uri_not_claimed
+* Added Routing Options Response
+* Added native_authorization_endpoint and matching AS profile
+* Added Authorization Details Type as container for native_callback_uri

+-04

 * Phrased the challenge in Trust Domain terminology
 * Discussed interim Authorization Server interacting the end-user, which is not the User-Authenticating Authorization Server
 * Moved Cookies topic to Protocol Flow
 * Mentioned that Authorization Servers redirecting not through HTTP 30x force the use of a browser
 * Discussed Embedded user agents security consideration
-* Starting to consider using a rich authorization details type as simpler container for native_callback_uri

 -03